V4Fire/Client/src/core/component/state/README.md

   cookies: Cookies;

   /**
+   * An API for working with the target document's URL */
+  location: URL;

+  /**
-   * An API for managing the appearance themes of applications */
+   * An API for managing app themes from the Design System */
   theme: ThemeManager;

   /**
-   * An API for working with the target document's URL */
+   * An API for working with the meta information of the current page */
-  location: URL;
+  pageMetaData: PageMetaData;

   /**
    * True, if the application is connected to the Internet